Code-Institute-Submissions/leitrim-today/README.md

 ## Issues Encountered During Development

 Problems encountered during development included:
-1/being unable to access Code Anywhere and getting no response from their support, requiring a transfer to GitPod, 2/issues with placement of images alongside text, overcome with the use of float:left and float:right 3/text and images from the body being obscured behind the header and footer, margin-top and margin bottom were utilised, 4/making the webpage responsive to all screen sizes and, 5/having sufficient content to make navigation between the sections necessary.
+1. being unable to access Code Anywhere and getting no response from their support, requiring a transfer to GitPod,
+2. issues with placement of images alongside text, overcome with the use of float:left and float:right,
+3. text and images from the body being obscured behind the header and footer, margin-top and margin bottom were utilised,
+4. making the webpage responsive to all screen sizes and,
+5. having sufficient content to make navigation between the sections necessary.

 As well as issues experienced using Code Anywhere and migrating to using GitPod as an alternative, time pressure led to a refinement of the original concept so that maximum effect could be achieved in the time remaining.